danielcifuentes54/vault-associate-certification/README.md

 * You can enabled a secret engine using the CLI, API or, UI (most of them) - (cubyhole and identity are enabled by default)
 * configuring a secret engine:
   1. Configure Vault with access to the platform
-  2. Configure roles based on permmissions needed
+  2. Configure roles based on permissions needed

 ### Key Value Secret Engine